 Visit the faculty by the numbers page to learn more about the incredible people who teach at UF.

-Dr. William I. Bauer, Professor in UF Master of Music in Music Education program
+Professor and Director of the Online Master of Music in Music Education

 Dr. William I. Bauer is professor and director of the Master of Music in Music Education Distance Learning Program at the University of Florida, where he teaches undergraduate and graduate classes, and guides graduate student research.
 His current research interests include technology for music learning, creative thinking in music, and lifelong musicking.
 Previously he taught at universities in Ohio, Indiana, and Virginia, and was an instrumental (band and orchestra) and general music teacher for eight years in the Ohio public schools.